collective/collective.bpmproxy/README.rst

 Publish BPMN 2.0 processes from Camunda Platform 7, and interact with the processes with Camunda Forms or BPMN signals.

-The add-on requires Camunda Platform 7 with a special authentication plugin authorizing requests from Plone as their initiating Plone users.
+The add-on requires its bundled Camunda Platform 7 with a special authentication plugin authorizing requests from Plone as their initiating Plone users.
 See the project repository for details.

 Features